bologer/anycomment.io/readme.txt

 * Fixed default options overwrite, before default values were not applied
 * Fixed missing Russian translation when user is guest and only has option to authorize using social
 * Some themes have hash navigation to comments as #respond, #124
+* When some comment was remembered, on the page refresh comment field will expand automatically now

 = 0.0.51 – 28.08.2018 =